darchr/gem5-20-paper/README.md

 Right now, we will be posting a preprint of this paper to arXiv so people can start citing it when they use gem5-20+ in their research.

-In the future, I am hopeful to submit and publish this paper at an archived ACM or IEEE computer architecture venue.
-However, we have no immediate plans on how we will do this.
-We will contact you again before this paper is submitted to peer review or any other venue.
+In the future, I hope to submit and publish this paper at an archived ACM or IEEE computer architecture venue.
+However, we have no immediate plans on how and when we will do this.
+I will contact you again when we decide to do that.

 ## Paper goals

-As you're likely aware, we just pushed an ["official" gem5 release](http://www.gem5.org/project/2020/05/21/gem5-20.html).
-As part of this release, I'm working on a new gem5 paper to advertise gem5 to the wider computer architecture community.
-In this paper, I'm planning to include an overview of gem5, the changes in gem5's governance, and, most importantly, what has changed (including your work!) over the past 9 years since the original gem5 paper.
+As you are probably aware, we just pushed an ["official" gem5 release](http://www.gem5.org/project/2020/05/21/gem5-20.html).
+As part of this release, I am working on a new gem5 paper to advertise gem5 to the wider computer architecture community.
+In this paper, I am planning to include an overview of gem5, the changes in gem5's governance, and, most importantly, what has changed (including your contributions!) over the past 9 years since the original gem5 paper.

 The goals of this paper are twofold:

 1. Advertise gem5 to the new generation of computer architecture researchers
 2. Give credit to everyone who has contributed to this shared community infrastructure

-I think it's important to recognize *everyone's* contributions to gem5, not just those that contributed a large new model and published their own paper (which is great, too!).
+I think it is important to recognize *everyone's* contributions to gem5, not just those that contributed a large new model and published their own paper (which is great, too!).

 Thus, I am asking everyone who has pushed any code changes to gem5 over the past 9 years (since the last gem5 paper) to be an author.

-As you can see, we've already had many contributions from those in the community which contributed "significant" new features.
+As you can see, we have already had many contributions from those in the community which contributed "significant" new features.
 For each of these, one or a few people have contributed a significant chunk of text which I have tried my best to attribute to the right person.
-Please let me know if I'm wrong.
+Please let me know if I am wrong.

 ## What I need from you: